storybookjs/ember/MIGRATION.md

 #### Deprecated implicit PostCSS loader

 Previously, `@storybook/core` would automatically add the `postcss-loader` to your preview.
 This caused issues for consumers when PostCSS upgraded to v8 and tools, like Autoprefixer and Tailwind, starting requiring the new version.
-Implictly adding `postcss-loader` will be removed in Storybook 7.0.
+Implicitly adding `postcss-loader` will be removed in Storybook 7.0.

 Instead of continuing to include PostCSS inside the core library, it has been moved to [`@storybook/addon-postcss`](https://github.com/storybookjs/addon-postcss).
 This addon provides more fine-grained customization and will be upgraded more flexibly to track PostCSS upgrades.